Learn to Dive

 Learn to dive before you go

-If you don't want to spend any of your time on holiday learning to dive then you can get fully qualified by using a local dive centre (ask us if you want help finding one).
-This means you have more time to dive while away though it does mean (at least if you live in the UK) that you are going to spend some time in cold water!
+If you don't want to spend any of your holiday learning to dive, you can become fully qualified at a local dive centre before you travel (ask us if you need help finding one).
+This means you have more time to dive while away, although it does mean – at least if you live in the UK – that you’ll have to spend some time in cold water…

 • Diving in pool